 Here are answers to the most commonly-asked questions we've received about RSP FundingFinder.
 We've tried to make this section as complete as possible.
-But, if there is something you'd like to know that is not addressed here, just email the staff at Reference Service Press, and we'll get back to you shortly.
+But, if there is something you'd like to know that is not addressed here, contact EUREKA, and we'll get back to you shortly.

 Who produces RSP FundingFinder?